skycoin-karl/teller/README.md

 # frontend

-Teller's frontend is exposed as a HTTP API.
+Teller's frontend is exposed as an HTTP API.

 ## /api/bind